 Van Gogh lived in London and Belgium.
 He also spent time in The Hague, The Netherlands.
 Most of his painting was undertaken in France, some of his masterpieces were painted in Paris but especially in Arles and elsewhere in Provence.
 The sunlight and scenery of Provence greatly inspired him.
 It was in Provence that most of his greatest masterpieces were painted.

-He collaborated with Paul Gaugin, they lived together for a small period of time and painted the same subjects, however, they did have a well-documented stormy if not, a violent relationship.
+He collaborated with Paul Gauguin, they lived together for a small period of time and painted the same subjects, however, they did have a well-documented stormy if not, violent relationship.

-Vincent Van Gogh cut off his ear after losing his temper during an argument with Gaugin.
-Some claim that Gaugin cut off the Dutch painter’s ear in a fight. van Gogh’s death has also been subject to historic debate, surrounding whether he committed suicide or shot himself accidentally.
+Vincent Van Gogh cut off his ear after losing his temper during an argument with Paul Gauguin.
+Some claim that Gauguin cut off the Dutch painter’s ear in a fight. van Gogh’s death has also been subject to historic debate, surrounding whether he committed suicide or shot himself accidentally.

 van Gogh has hundreds, if not thousands of lost artworks.
 Many of these are significant works, such as Still Life: Vase with Five Sunflowers which is believed destroyed during World War 2 in Japan, as well as Portrait of Dr. Gachet (1890) which has not been seen since it’s purchased by the now-deceased Japanese billionaire Ryoei Saito in 1990.